Breathing Problem in Newborn Babies

 Causes of Breathing Problems in Infants

 If the lungs of a baby are not fully developed after his birth, he may have a breathing problem.
-Although prematurity is the main cause of breathing disorders, there are certain other causes of breathing problem in newborns:
+Although prematurity is the main cause of breathing disorders, there are several other causes of breathing problem in newborns:

 1. Respiratory Ailments